-Additionally, the CFDA has been working to boost the visibility of its Awards show in other ways over the past several years.
-This has taken the form of famous presenters and hosts (Seth Meyers will host this year); red carpet coverage by E!, a proposed live television broadcast in 2016 (it was subsequently called off); and a livestream, which will be hosted by Brad Goreski on Facebook, for the first time this year.
+The CFDA has been working to boost the visibility of its Awards show in other ways over the past several years, as well.
+This has taken the form of famous presenters and hosts; red carpet coverage by E!, a proposed live television broadcast in 2016 (it was subsequently called off); and a livestream, which was hosted by Brad Goreski on Facebook, for the first time last year.

-This push for publicity is sound, as the annual awards ceremony is "both a financial and marketing imperative" for the CFDA, as the New York Times' Vanessa Friedman put it not too long ago.
-Yes, the CFDA Awards is about the CFDA.
-It is an opportunity to raise awareness, to gain marketing buzz, to align itself with powerful industry players, and to gain prestige.
-This is why the New York-based organization aligns itself with the most profitable, most buzz-worthy, most famous designers, and nominates them for the same awards every year.
-(This year, some of those include Mary-Kate and Ashley Olsen, Marc Jacobs, Kanye West cohort Virgil Abloh, and Raf Simons).
-This sounds harsh, but read on ...
+This undeniable push for more mass appeal by the CFDA is sound, as the annual awards ceremony is "both a financial and marketing imperative" for the CFDA, as the New York Times' Vanessa Friedman put it not too long ago.
+Yes, the CFDA Awards is an opportunity to raise awareness for the CFDA and its members, to gain marketing buzz and prestige, and to align itself with powerful industry players.

-By handing out a non-designer award, such as the Fashion Icon honor, the CFDA has been able to ensure truly big name attendees.
-Rihanna and Beyoncé certainly ensured maximum publicity their respective award years.
-These women had a significant segment of the population watching, including a huge number of individuals who had certainly never heard of the CFDA or of Joseph Altuzarra, who took home the evening's coveted womenswear prize.
+By handing out a non-designer awards, such as the Fashion Icon Award and now, the Influencer honor, the CFDA is able to ensure big name attendees form outside of the fashion industry.
+Rihanna and Beyoncé certainly ensured maximum publicity in their respective award years.
+These women had a significant segment of the population watching, including a huge number of individuals who had certainly never heard of the CFDA or some of its nominated designers.

 Yes, by packing the red carpet with A-listers, the CFDA has, in fact, broadened the appeal of the evening and ensured widespread media attention.
-The byproduct of this is that the focus shifts from the vast majority of the designers being honored – to those that are the biggest stars.
-However, the Altuzarra’s of the industry, who stock worldwide and yet, are little known compared to the Chanel’s of the world, stand to gain from the growing fanfare associated with the “new and improved” CFDA Awards, at least in theory.
+The byproduct of this is that the focus shifts at least a little bit from the designers being honored, to those that are the biggest stars.
+However, the Rodarte's and the Joseph Altuzarra’s of the industry, who stock worldwide and yet, are little known compared to the Chanel’s of the world, stand to gain from the growing fanfare associated with the new-and-improved CFDA Awards.

 While industry insiders and truly devoted fashion fans know (or at least can appreciate by close observation) the value inherent in a brand that manufactures locally, uses the finest materials and/or puts forth an original aesthetic, the general public arguably does not.
 That is usually not what drives their interest and/or purchasing behavior.
 (Not convinced?
-Look at the success of Vetements, whose creative director Demna Gvasalia is up for the CFDA's International Award this year).
+Look at the success of Vetements, whose creative director Demna Gvasalia was handed the CFDA's International Award last year).

-The average Joe often needs Rihanna or Beyoncé or Kanye or [insert your favorite star’s name here] to wear a garment by a designer that is not as established as Gucci or Louis Vuitton or Prada or Chanel in order to make it relevant or interesting or "fashionable" to them.
+The average Joe often needs Rihanna or Beyoncé or Kanye or [insert your favorite star’s name here] to wear a garment by a designer that is not as established as Gucci or Louis Vuitton or Prada or Chanel or for Kim Kardashian to grace a red carpet in order to make the brand/event relevant or interesting or "fashionable" to them.

-Red carpets are big-time marketing opportunities, after all ... but only if there are stars worth tuning in for.
+Red carpets are powerful marketing opportunities, after all ... but only if there are stars worth tuning in for.
+The CFDA understands this.